-Our corporate affairs are governed by our memorandum and articles of association and by the Companies Law (2016 Revision) and common law of the British Virgin Islands.
+Our corporate affairs are governed by our memorandum and articles of association, as amended and restated from time to time, and by the BVI Business Companies Act, as revised, and common law of the British Virgin Islands.
 The rights of shareholders to take legal action against our directors and us, actions by minority shareholders and the fiduciary responsibilities of our directors to us under British Islands law are to a large extent governed by the common law of the British Virgin Islands.
 The common law of the British Virgin Islands is derived in part from comparatively limited judicial precedent in the British Virgin Islands as well as from English common law.
 Decisions of the Privy Council (which is the final court of appeal for British overseas territories such as the British Virgin Islands) are binding on a court in the British Virgin Islands.
 Decisions of the English courts, and particularly the Supreme Court of the United Kingdom and the Court of Appeal are generally of persuasive authority but are not binding on the courts of the British Virgin Islands.
 The rights of our shareholders and the fiduciary responsibilities of our directors under British Virgin Islands law are not as clearly established as they would be under statutes or judicial precedents in the United States.
 In particular, the British Virgin Islands has a less developed body of securities laws as compared to the United States and provide significantly less protection to investors.
 In addition, British Virgin Islands companies may not have standing to initiate a shareholder derivative action before the United States federal courts.
 The British Islands courts are also unlikely to impose liabilities against us in original actions brought in the British Virgin Islands, based on certain civil liability provisions of United States securities laws.

-All of our directors and officers are nationals or residents of jurisdictions other than the United States and a substantial portion of their assets are located outside the United States.
-As a result, it may be difficult for a shareholder to effect service of process within the United States upon these persons, or to enforce against us or them judgments obtained in United States courts, including judgments predicated upon the civil liability provisions of the securities laws of the United States or any state in the United States.
+A majority of our directors and executive officers are nationals or residents of countries other than the United States and all or a substantial portion of such individuals' assets are located outside the United States.
+Other than our CEO and director, Mr. Conglin Deng who is a PRC national but resides part of the year in the U.S. managing the operations of our U.S. subsidiaries, our directors, Tao Xu, Chuan Zhan and Yanyan Sun, are nationals or residents of the PRC.
+Our director and Audit Chair, Lionel Choong, is a Malaysian national and does not reside in the PRC.
+Our CEO, Wanhong Tan, also a Malaysian, resides in Malaysia for a substantial portion of his time attending to the affairs of our Company.
+As a result, it may be difficult for a shareholder to effect service of process within the United States upon some of these persons, or to enforce against us or them judgments obtained in United States courts, including judgments predicated upon the civil liability provisions of the securities laws of the United States or any state in the United States.